eumel8/blog/_posts/2022-06-12-recap-the-week-in-openstack.md

 <img src="/images/quick-uploads/recap-the-week-in-openstack/20220608_095921.jpg" width="585" height="386"/>

 Carbon Intensity API is a service in UK, where you can connect your OpenStack cloud to identify which workload produced which carbon output.
 This topic continued from the speach the day befor from Dr. Franziska Brantner and is connected to the AWS power consumption report, a new part of the billing service.
 But it steps a bit further, because it makes prediction on what time you can useful running your workload to save carbon expulsion.
-The full story is described about Estimating Power Usage is described in <a href="https://www.bbc.co.uk/rd/blog/2022-02-openstack-cloud-dashboard-report-sustainability">BBC R&amp;D blog</a> and the fun fact: I had similar in our backlog for years.
+The full story is described about Estimating Power Usage is described in <a href="https://www.bbc.co.uk/rd/blog/2022-02-openstack-cloud-dashboard-report-sustainability">BBC R&D blog</a> and the fun fact: I had similar in our backlog for years.

 Similar topic is the <a href="https://www.ecmwf.int/en/research/modelling-and-prediction">ECMWF</a> with numerical weather prediction, found also on <a href="https://github.com/ecmwf">Github</a>